bhk/scam/reference.md

     (require MODULE &private?)

-`require` has separate compile-time and run-time functions:

-  * At compile time, it imports symbols from the module into the current lexical environment.
-If the optional `&private` flag is specified, private and public bindings imported.
-Otherwise, only public bindings are imported.

-    Symbols are imported from previously compiled scam files, stored with a ".min" extension in the output directory (the same directory as the file being compiled.)
-In interactive mode, `require` will load modules that have been "bundled" with the interpreter unless a file path including a "/" character is specified as the module name.
+The `require` form provides access to functionality defined in other modules.  `MODULE` identifies either a SCAM source file, minus its `.scm` extension, relative to the directory containing the requiring file) or a bundled module.

+`MODULE` must be a literal string value, because `require` is processed at build time and compile time in addition to run time.

+#### Run Time

+When a module executes a `require` directive, the module's object file will be loaded and executed, unless it has already been required.
+Object files are in Makefile syntax, and are assigned a ".min" extension by SCAM.

+Modules are located using only the `notdir` portion of the module name, either in the "object directory" (described below) or as a bundled module in the SCAM program itself.
+If no matching module is found in either location, an error is reported.

+#### Compile Time

+When a `(require ...)` directive is compiled, the compiler obtains the symbol table for the required module by loading its object file.
+(Required files must be compiled before their requiring files.)

+Modules are located as at run time, except that bundled files are located within the compiler itself (not the resulting program).

+#### Build Time

+When SCAM is invoked with the `scam -o EXE SOURCEFILE` command syntax, it first constructs a dependency graph that describes all required compilation and testing steps for all of the named source files and their direct and indirect dependencies.
+This graph construction phase is what we mean by "build time".

+SCAM discovers dependencies by scanning source files for `require` directives.
+For each required module, SCAM looks for a corresponding source file, whose name is constructed by appending ".scm" to the module name and treating that as a path relative to the directory containing the requiring source file.

+If the source file is found, SCAM will build a corresponding `.min` file in the object directory (described below).

+If the source file is not found, no build step is performed for it (it is asumed to exist as a bundled module).

+#### Object Directory

+When `scam -o EXE SOURCES...` is invoked, it establishes `(dir EXE)` as the "object directory" for all compilation and execution steps that are needed to build the program.

+In other contexts -- the interactive interpreter, `scam -e EXPR`, or `scam SOURCEFILE` -- the object directory is not in effect.
+(It can be thought of as an empty directory.)

+#### Bundling

-    ["Bundled" modules are those that have been incorporated into a SCAM executable.
-The `scam` command, for example, bundles all modules required for compilation (it needs them in order to compile) and it bundles `num` so that it will also be available in interactive mode.]
+"Bundled" modules are those that have been incorporated into a SCAM program.
+The `scam` command, for example, contains bundled versions of all modules required for compilation (it needs them in order to compile).

-  * At run time, it will load the specified module unless it has already been loaded.
-In this case, the required module is expected to reside in the same directory as the requiring module.
-When the requiring module is bundled, the required module is expected to be bundled.
+When programs are build with `scam -o ...`, all required modules will be bundled in the resulting program.

+#### The `runtime` Module

+When dependencies are scanned, a module named "runtime" is treated as an implicit dependency of every SCAM module.
+(Modules do not `require` the runtime explicitly, because it must be loaded before they can execute.)

+When building most programs, we assume that `runtime.scm` will not be present in the same directory as the target source file, and the runtime module bundled with the compiler will be used.

+When we build the compiler, `runtime.scm` is present, so it will be built, and all the compiler modules will use that runtime.
+In this case, the compiled runtime is used to execute any test modules, and there will be no bundled modules available when the test modules execute.

 ### `let`